-Prior to the consummation of this offering, we will establish a compensation committee of the board of directors.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a compensation committee of the board of directors.
 Messrs.
 Dalglish and Sparkes will serve as members of our compensation committee.
 Under the NYSE listing standards and applicable SEC rules, we are required to have at least two members of the compensation committee, all of whom must be independent.